Tsarnaev homeland Chechnya: rebuilt from war, ruled by fear

 His closest allies drive luxury sedans with tinted windows and distinctive "KRA" number plates - his initials: "Kadyrov, Ramzan Akhmatovich".

 Kadyrov's father Akhmad Kadyrov was a former rebel mufti who was put in charge of Chechnya by Putin and ruled it until he was assassinated in 2004.
-A museum to the elder Kadyrov sports Russia's biggest chandelier, weighing 1.5 metric tons (1.65 tons) and containing 22 kg (48 pounds) of gold.
+A museum to the elder Kadyrov sports Russia's biggest chandelier, weighing 1.5 tonnes and containing 22 kg (48 pounds) of gold.
 It was made in Iran.

 Perhaps in an attempt to limit the influence of Islamist rebels by co-opting religion, Kadyrov has banned alcohol and gambling, and promoted polygamy and headscarves for women.
 A few years ago, his supporters were seen firing paintball guns at women whose clothes were deemed insufficiently modest.